-The monument to the First West Virginia Cavalry Regiment is south of Gettysburg on Taneytown Road north of the Hummelbaugh farm.
-(39.808668° N, 77.230652° W; Google map; Tour map: Pleasonton Avenue) It was dedicated on September 28, 1898 by the State of West Virginia.
+The monument to the 1st West Virginia Volunteer Cavalry Regiment is south of Gettysburg on Taneytown Road north of the Hummelbaugh farm.
+(Pleasonton Avenue tour map) The State of West Virginia dedicated the monument on September 28, 1898.

 About the monument

-The First West Virginia Cavalry was commanded at the Battle of Gettysburg by Colonel Nathaniel P. Richmond.
-It brought 436 men to the field in ten companies – Companies A and I were not present.
-The regiment lost four killed, four wounded and four missing.
+Colonel Nathaniel P. Richmond was in command of the regiment at Gettysburg.
+It brought 436 men to the field in ten companies.
+Companies A and I were not present.
+The regiment lost four men killed, four wounded and four missing.

 The regiment was part of the 1st Brigade, 3rd Division of the Cavalry Corps.
-Colonel Richmond took over the brigade after the death of Brigadier General Elon Farnsworth at the end of July 3rd, and Maj.
-Charles E. Capehart took command of the regiment.
+Colonel Richmond took over the brigade after the death of Brigadier General Elon Farnsworth at the end of July 3rd.
+Major Charles E. Capehart then took command of the regiment.

 From the monument: